rin67630/Soft-Power-MPPT/README.md

 The ESP has enough resources left (see my other project SPL-Booster) to manage the measurement as well.
 Soft-Power provides MPPT solar charging + networking and reporting abilities to plain DC buck converters, by adding an ESP8266 WiFi microcontroller to it.
 Meanwhile the solution has grown to a versatile harware choice of various hardware configurations to match different power requirements/ panel data.
+All versions can be wired on a simple prototyping board, without needing a dedicated PCB.

 ## Dashboard feature list:
 These basic reporting and statistic functions will be available.